The Parable of Arable Land: Tracks

+Stereo and mono mix

+According to Lelan Rogers, producer Walt Andrus had mistakenly folded the Familiar Ugly session to mono, leading to Andrus creating an artificial stereo mix for the "Free Form Freak-Out" tracks, he stated, "Well, unfortunately I made the master in mono, and the stereo version I did by doing what we called “miracle sound” where you make a copy of it and flange and get it a little out of phase, swoosh it around some".
+However, the album's songs were multitracked and recorded in stereo, though Andrus decided to apply various psychedelic effects (such as loops, reverb, reversed tapes and speed fluctuations).
+Mayo Thompson later stated:

-The Familiar Ugly were recorded on April Fool's Day 1967 in a three-hour evening session on one master tape, it was done on eight tracks with eight microphones, one per channel.
-The other tracks were recorded during April–May.
-Mayo Thompson said, "We went back and pieced it together so that it would have a flow to it and all the while we were naïve.
-We went in the studio, if we'd had our druthers, we would have multitracked the free form stuff, because we could have done more of our own thing.
+We went back and pieced it together so that it would have a flow to it and all the while we were naïve [...] if we'd had our druthers, we would have multitracked the free form stuff, because we could have done more of our own thing.
 As it was, it was just frozen.
-It was a documentary relation, documenting the recording."

-"Our first album was recorded mono.
 [The simulated stereo mix] is Walt Andrus' studio wizardry.
 We made the mono version and then like two days later I was around the studio, and they said, 'Come here, what about this for a stereo album?'
 And I sat there and listened to it and I said, 'sounds okay to me, crazy, but sounds okay.'
-For the stereo mix the songs were processed through a stereo effects chamber with added psychedelic effects (such as loops, reversed tapes, speed fluctuations and sound effects).

-"And then over the next couple of days we went in and did the backing tracks — we played them live," with few overdubs.
-Vocal tracks on some songs, such as "War Sucks," were also recorded live.
-"When we had the backing tracks, Roky Erickson of the 13th Floor Elevators was invited in to play the organ part on 'Hurricane Fighter Plane' and played the mouth organ part on 'Transparent Radiation'."- Mayo Thompson talks about the recording of The Parable of Arable Land.
+And then over the next couple of days we went in and did the backing tracks [for the songs] — we played them live, with few overdubs.

+Barthelme was unhappy with the stereo mix, he remarked: "The first LP, The Parable of Arable Land is a wonder if you are wasted, and a poor example otherwise, as the nice guy who recorded it did it on two tracks instead of thirty-two, thus flattening the thing out somewhat."
+Thompson described the record's mono and stereo mix as essentially "two different albums", the stereo mix was made completely without any input from the band members.